Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Suspension Analysis

 \section{Suspension Analysis}

-This section presents the first technical contribution: the suspension analysis.
-The goal of the suspension analysis is to determine which expressions in programs may require suspension in the sense of Definition~\ref{def:sus}.
+This section presents the main technical contribution: the suspension analysis.
+The analysis goal is to identify program expressions that may require suspension in the sense of Definition~\ref{def:sus}.
 Identifying such expressions leads to the selective CPS transformation in Section~\ref{sec:cps}, enabling transformations such as in Fig~\ref{fig:running:weight}.

-The suspension analysis builds upon the 0-CFA algorithm~\citep{shivers1991control,nielson1999principles}, and we formalize our algorithms in the style of~\citet{lunden2023automatic}.
-The main challenge we solve is how to model the propagation of suspension in the presence of higher-order functions in the untyped lambda calculus.
+The suspension analysis builds upon the 0-CFA algorithm~\cite{shivers1991control,nielson1999principles}, and we formalize our algorithms based on Lundén et al.~\cite{lunden2023automatic}.
+The main challenge we solve is how to model the propagation of suspension in the presence of higher-order functions.
 The 0 in 0-CFA stands for \emph{context insensitivity}---the analysis considers every part of the program in one global context.
-Context insensitivity makes the analysis more conservative compared to context-sensitive approaches such as $k$-CFA, where $k \in \mathbb N$ indicates the level of context sensitivity~\citep{midtgaard2021control}.
+Context insensitivity makes the analysis more conservative compared to context-sensitive approaches such as $k$-CFA, where $k \in \mathbb N$ indicates the level of context sensitivity~\cite{midtgaard2021control}.
 We use 0-CFA for two reasons: (i) the worst-case time complexity for the analysis is polynomial, while it is exponential for $k$-CFA already at $k = 1$, and (ii) the limitations of 0-CFA rarely matter in practical PPL applications.
-For example, $k$-CFA provides no benefits over 0-CFA for the programs in the evaluation in Section~\ref{sec:evaluation}.
+For example, $k$-CFA provides no benefits over 0-CFA for the programs in Section~\ref{sec:evaluation}.

-Before moving on to the technical details, we assume $\langle\lambda x. \s \term, \rho \rangle \not\in C$ (recall that $C$ is the set of intrinsics).
+We assume $\langle\lambda x. \s \term, \rho \rangle \not\in C$ (recall that $C$ is the set of intrinsics).
 That is, we assume that closures are not part of the intrinsics.
 In particular, this disallows intrinsic operations (including the use of \ttt{assume $d$}, $d \in D \subset C$) to produce closures, which would needlessly complicate the analysis without any benefit.